sunyatin/ASCEND/README.md

 - `haploid: NO` set YES if your genotypes are haploid (default: NO)
 - `dopseudodiploid: YES` set YES if your genotypes have to be pseudodiploidized (i.e. for heterozygous genotypes, one allele will be randomly picked and set as two copies) (default: NO)
 - `morgans: NO` set YES if your input genetic distances are in Morgans (by default ASCEND assumes centiMorgans) (default: NO)
 - `chrom: INT` add this option to restrict the analysis to a specific chromosome
+- `onlyfit: NO` set YES if you want to do the estimation of the parameters directly, using a file that has been already output by the script, with name `outputname.out` (default: NO)

 ## Output

-For each analysis, ASCEND outputs a single file with 7 columns:
+For each analysis (if `onlyfit: NO`), ASCEND will output two files with extensions `.out` (the decay curves) and `.fit` (the fits) respectively.
+If `onlyfit: YES`, ASCEND will output only the `.fit` file.

+The `.out` file contains the calculated decay curve and has 7 columns:
 - `chrom` the chromosome numbers
 - `bin.left.bound` the left boundary of the genetic distance bins
 - `bin.center` the center of the genetic distance bins